jahidulStelligent/stelligent-u/09-lambda/README.md

 - Use the API gateway to make a test call to the lambda to confirm it's working.

+Note: Used sam to build, test and deploy

 ### Retrospective 9.1